- Welcome to the Knowledge Base

 - Enable: Check this in order for the Button Process to appear on your form layout

-- Run as: Set this to User that you want the Process to run as, this User will then continue to receive the notifications and updates of the progress of the Document.
+- Run as: Set this to the Current User so that you can see who sent the document in Audit.
 However, this User will also require access to the API Data so you will need to ensure that your Permissions are set up accordingly.

 - Position: Where the Process appears in the list of available Button Processes when the user clicks Run Process from the record

-Note: Without these Parameters set the DocuSign Process will fail, these must be set as specified when completing the installation.
+Note: Without these Parameters set the DocuSign Process will fail!

-Once these have both been updated you can save and close the Button Process and the Form Layout.
+Once all parameters have been set, Save & Close the Button Process, and the Form Layout.
 You can now access the Button Process from any document’s Main tab that is using the specified Form Layout.